Tennis Elbow

 What is Tennis Elbow?

 Despite its name, Tennis Elbow can affect anyone, not just those who play tennis.
-Any repetitive movement around the elbow can lead to damage.
-Painters, plumbers, and carpenters can be prone to the condition.
+Any repetitive movement involving extension of the hand/wrist, particularly under load can lead to the condition

 Known causes can include: